theovergrownnetwork/theovergrownnetwork/README.md

 # INTRO !!

-hello!! i mainly go by lyra but go by a ton of other names! im often on ponytown due to it being my comfort game, so this github is gonna be mainly ponytown information
+hello!! i mainly go by evergreen but go by a ton of other names! im often on ponytown due to it being my comfort game, so this github is gonna be mainly ponytown information

 he/him transneutral nonbinary gendervoid femme-presenting lesbian (masc + gn terms preferred! see pronouns.page for all preferred tems), along with multiple xenos, if you think that is invalid, please do research and educate yourself! (some links that i finda good resource: https://enbysbians.carrd.co/ + https://lesboyguide.carrd.co/ , but please do research if you are still confused!)